Structured Production Systems: Viability: Supply chains and structured production

 \subsection{Relationship to existing literature}

 \paragraph{Production networks and structural analysis}

+Recent advances in network economics have renewed interest in production structures. \citet{Carvalho2019} provide a primer on this literature, organised around a benchmark static general equilibrium model of production networks in which each good may serve simultaneously as a final consumption good and as an intermediate input, with all goods priced in competitive markets.
+In that framework, equilibrium prices and the transmission of shocks are governed by the Leontief inverse $(I-A)^{-1}$, whose existence and non-negativity follow from the input-output matrix $A$ having a spectral radius below one---a property guaranteed at the outset by constant returns to scale together with a positive labour share, and equivalent to $I-A$ being a non-singular $\mathcal Z$-matrix satisfying the Hawkins-Simon condition that also underpins our analysis.

+Our framework departs from this unified treatment in two related ways: we distinguish competitively priced consumption goods from bilaterally bargained intermediate goods, and our notion of viability isolates the logically prior question that this network-economics literature takes as given---namely, the structural condition (coherence, equivalently the non-singularity of the system's matrix representation) under which a strictly positive viable price system exists at all.
+This is the precise sense in which our framework bridges Leontief-Sraffian production theory with modern network economics.

-Recent advances in network economics have renewed interest in production structures. \citet{Baqaee2018} demonstrates how entry and exit in production networks create cascading failures and amplify shocks, challenging the notion that sales shares adequately capture systemic importance.
-Unlike the relevant notions of centrality in competitive models, systemic importance depends on an industry's role as both supplier and consumer of inputs, as well as market structure. \citet{Baqaee2019} extend this analysis, showing that microeconomic details of production structure---network linkages, elasticities of substitution, returns to scale---shape second-order terms in aggregate responses to shocks, going beyond Hulten's theorem.
+\citet{Baqaee2018} demonstrates how entry and exit in production networks create cascading failures and amplify shocks, challenging the notion that sales shares adequately capture systemic importance.
+Unlike the relevant notions of centrality in competitive models, systemic importance depends on an industry's role as both supplier and consumer of inputs, as well as market structure.

+\citet{Baqaee2019} extend this analysis, showing that microeconomic details of production structure---network linkages, elasticities of substitution, returns to scale---shape second-order terms in aggregate responses to shocks, going beyond Hulten's theorem.
 Their work on the microeconomic foundations of aggregate production functions \citep{BaqaeeFarhi2019} establishes that aggregation from heterogeneous micro-level technologies to macro production functions depends critically on the economy's network structure and elasticities of substitution.
 These contributions, along with their analysis of productivity and misallocation in general equilibrium \citep{BaqaeeFarhi2020}, demonstrate that production network structure fundamentally affects the mapping from microeconomic shocks to aggregate outcomes across different frequencies.

+\citet{AcemogluAzar2020} endogenise the production network itself, allowing each product to be produced with an endogenously chosen subset of other products as inputs, and show that improvements in technology spread through the input-output linkages, reducing all prices and resulting in a denser production network.